 - UnitedSM Explorer Card: best for United miles

-- Southwest Rapid Rewards® Plus Credit Card: best for Southwest rewards points
+- Southwest Rapid Rewards® Plus Credit Card: best Southwest card with a low annual fee

 Editor's notes on the best Chase credit cards

 As a premier Ultimate Rewards card, the Sapphire Preferred allows you to redeem 25% more in value when you use the portal.
 So, when you earn 60,000 points after a $4,000 spend within the first 3 months of card membership, those points can translate into $750 in travel.
 You'll also earn 2X points on travel and dining; just know that there is a $95 annual fee.

 While not a premier card with the Ultimate Rewards portal, you can transfer your Freedom Unlimited rewards to the Sapphire Preferred or Reserve or the Ink Business Preferred.
 With this card, you can earn 3% cash back on all purchases in your first year on up to $20,000 spent.
 After that, you'll earn unlimited 1.5% cash back on all purchases, which is pretty solid.
 There's no annual fee.

 The Freedom card allows you to transfer your rewards, then enjoy the points value offered by the premier Ultimate Rewards cards.
 With the Freedom, earn 5% back on select rotating categories each quarter, and earn $150 back after a $500 spend within the first 3 months of card membership.
 There's no annual fee with this card.